uccl-project/uccl-project.github.io/src/content/posts/about-uccl.md

 UCCL-Tran achieves up to **3.2x higher performance** over NCCL on AWS, which translates into up to **1.4×** speedup for two ML applications (DeepSeek-V3 Serving, ResNet distributed training).
 UCCL-Tran provides a flexible and extensible framework that allows developers to **readily deploy custom transport protocols** in software tailored to the latest ML workloads.
 For example, UCCL-Tran supports a receiver-driven protocol EQDS to handle network incast in MoE-like workloads, achieving **4.9×** better message tail latency over InfiniBand built-in transport.
 UCCL-Tran is also compatible with many NIC vendors (Nvidia, AMD, AWS, etc.), preventing vendor lock-in.
+More details can be found in our [UCCL-Tran paper](https://arxiv.org/pdf/2504.17307) and [GitHub repo](https://github.com/uccl-project/uccl).

 ---
 ## Fast-evolving ML workloads outpaces slow-evolving networking